Live HTTPS traffic inspection

 macOS 13 or later · Free to try

-No account needed 2-minute onboarding Traffic never leaves your Mac
+No account needed Traffic stays on your Mac Free to try

 Inside the app